 Soft Start Circuitry

-If you need to move your table saw from place to place, then this is one of your best options.
-The gravity-rise wheels make it simple to maneuver around.
-But when you need to pack it up and go, it folds up to a very compact size.
-Not only that, but it takes one single action to set it up, so you can certainly do it on your own.
+If you need to move your table saw from place to place for your work, this is an excellent option.
+The gravity-rise wheels make it easy to maneuver around.
+It can also be folded to a very compact size for storage or putting in your truck.
+It only requires a single action to set up, so it can easily be done without assistance.

 What We Don't Like